AIE-Seattle-Prog/SurvivalShooter-Upgraded/README.md

 ![A screenshot of the game showing the player shooting at a Zombunny](.github/screenshot.png)

-This is a copy of the **Survival Shooter** project upgraded for newer versions of Unity.
+This builds on the **Survival Shooter** tutorial project from Unity.
 It is provided as a part of the instructional content at AIE Seattle.

-All tutorial content and problems are implemented in their entirety in the Unity project contained within.

-The original copy of the Survival Shooter is available for free from Unity Technologies on [Unity Learn][U3D_SurvivalShooter].
+The original copy of the Survival Shooter was originally available for free from Unity Technologies on [Unity Learn][U3D_SurvivalShooter] and licensed under Apache License 2.0.

 [U3D_SurvivalShooter]:https://learn.unity.com/project/survival-shooter-tutorial